ydhemtek/Panoptes/README.md

 [user]$ ./panoptes
 ```

-Unfortunately Windows installer does not add Penoptes to PATH, so you have to run it from the directory where it is installed.
+Unfortunately, the Windows installer does not add Panoptes to PATH, so you have to run it from the directory where it is installed:

 ```bash
 > run.bat
 ```

-## Error case / Warning
+## Error Cases/Warnings

-### type of recurring error :
+### Recurring Error Types

 ```bash
 selenium.common.exceptions.WebDriverException: Message: unknown error: cannot connect to chrome at 127.0.0.1:46973